ericorain/python_scripts/networkscan/README.md

 ### 4 - How to scan a /23 network then save the list of hosts into a yaml file compatible with Nornir syntax (mute mode and creation of a yaml file)

----

-Please note that when no file is specified with the parameter "-w" then a "hosts.yaml" file is created by default.
-With the command "networkscan.py 192.168.0.0/23 -m -w foo.yaml" you do create a file named "foo.yaml".

----

 > networkscan.py 192.168.0.0/23 -m -w

 ``` bash